Lux-AI-Challenge/Lux-Design-S1/README.md

 or go to the [next section](#CLI-Usage) to see more instructions on how to use the command line tool.

-The [kits](https://github.com/Lux-AI-Challenge/Lux-Design-2021/tree/master/kits) folder in this repository holds all of the available starter its you can use to start competing and building an AI agent and show you how to get started with your language of choice and run a match with that bot.
+The [kits](https://github.com/Lux-AI-Challenge/Lux-Design-2021/tree/master/kits) folder in this repository holds all of the available starter kits you can use to start competing and building an AI agent and show you how to get started with your language of choice and run a match with that bot.
 You can also follow the following direct links

 - Python: https://github.com/Lux-AI-Challenge/Lux-Design-2021/tree/master/kits/python
 - Javascript: https://github.com/Lux-AI-Challenge/Lux-Design-2021/tree/master/kits/js